-For example, if you right-click the System folder, a menu will pop-up and allow you to create a new group, edit an existing group, apply a group, delete a group, allocate client tunnel endpoint licenses, create the NOE template set, or delete the NOE template set.
+For example, if you right-click the System folder, a menu will pop-up and allow you to create a new group, edit an existing group, apply a group, or delete a group.

 You can right-click in the Contents panel, or on an entry in the panel, to display a pop-up menu.
 You can also double-click an entry in the Contents panel, and if it is editable, it will appear in the appropriate editor to allow you to make any necessary changes.